December 6, 2022

 Are there any financial incentives to purchasing an electric vehicle?

 Yes.
 According to Consumer Reports, “for many EVs, the true purchase price may be even less than the sticker price because of federal, state, and even power utility incentives.”
 The Consumer Reports study also found that people are often unaware that most EVs are eligible for rebates and tax credits, including a federal income tax credit of up to $7,500.
+Here is some guidance on how to determine whether your EV purchase will qualify for a tax credit.

 How much will an EV impact my budget and daily routine?